 Lt.
 Gov. Will Ainsworth: “He made a motion to table.”

-Andrea Miller: “I mean the reality is what happened in the Alabama Senate just shows how high the stakes are right now.
-When a state is planning to ban all abortions outright and not only eliminate access to abortion care for the people in their state, but in an effort to eliminate it for everyone all across the country, because they hope they’ll be the ones to bring the case to the Supreme Court that will overturn or severely eviscerate Roe vs. Wade.”
+Andrea Miller: “I mean, the reality is, what happened in the Alabama Senate just shows how high the stakes are right now, when a state is planning to ban all abortions outright and not only eliminate access to abortion care for the people in their state, but in an effort to eliminate it for everyone all across the country, because they hope they’ll be the ones to bring the case to the Supreme Court that will overturn or severely eviscerate Roe v.
+Wade.”